ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-3-2.md

-Chapter 3: Identifying Performance Metrics: Tips for Using Data Analysis and Other Tools to Identify Areas for Improvement
+Tips for Using Data Analysis and Other Tools to Identify Areas for Improvement
 ==========================================================================================================================

 Identifying performance metrics is essential to achieving consistent improvement.
 In this chapter, we will discuss tips for using data analysis and other tools to identify areas for improvement.